perrygeo/simanneal/README.md

 2. Some effort has been made to increase performance but this is nowhere near as fast as optimized solutions written in other low-level languages.
 On the other hand, this is a very flexible, Python-based solution that can be used for rapidly experimenting with a computational problem with minimal overhead.
 3. Using PyPy instead of CPython can yield substantial increases in performance.
-4. For true conservation planning, it is probably best to use [Marxan](http://www.uq.edu.au/marxan/) which has been optimized and designed specifically for this problem.
+4. For certain domains, there are simulated annealing techniques that are highly customized and optimized for the particular domain
+    * For conservation planning, check out [Marxan](http://www.uq.edu.au/marxan/) which is designed to prioritize conservation resources according to multiple planning objectives
+    * For forestry and timber harvest scheduling, check out [Harvest Scheduler](https://github.com/Ecotrust/harvest-scheduler) which optimizes forest operations over time to meet multiple objectives.
 5. Most times, you'll want to run through multiple repetions of the annealing runs.
 It is helpful to see, for example, how similar the states between 20 different runs.
 If the same or very similar state is acheived 20 times, it's likely that you've adequeately converged on a nearly-optimal answer.